-Transatlantic Digital Debates (TDD) is a joint initiative of the Global Public Policy Institute (GPPi) and New America that brings together young professionals from Germany and the United States to work on the key challenges at the intersection of technology and policy.
+The Transatlantic Digital Debates (TDD) is a joint initiative of the Global Public Policy Institute (GPPi) and New America’s Open Technology Institute that brings together young professionals from Germany and the United States to work on key challenges at the intersection of technology and policy.
 We are seeking 18 participants from civil society, academia, politics, media, and business who are willing to engage with and challenge each other’s ideas concerning the societal implications of technological change.

-The fellows will have the opportunity to discuss their ideas with leading experts and practitioners from different sectors.
-At the end of the program, they will have gained a broader understanding of the pressing issues defining transatlantic relations in the coming years as well as new ideas for how to tackle the respective challenges.
-We hope that our fellows will form a strong network of future decision-makers in the US and Germany.
+The fellows will have the opportunity to discuss their thoughts with leading experts and practitioners from different sectors.
+By the end of the program, they will have gained a broader understanding of the issues that will define tech policy and transatlantic relations in the coming years as well as new ideas for how to tackle the respective challenges.
+We hope that they will form a strong network of future decision-makers in the US and Germany.

 Interested applicants must:

 - Be a citizen of Germany or the United States;

 - Have at least three years of professional experience;

 - Be 35 or younger as of June 21, 2020;

 - Demonstrate a strong interest in internet and technology policy as well as in addressing emerging global challenges;

 - Have an outstanding academic record and excellent command of English;